 Amount convention: Amounts follow Plaid’s convention.
 Positive values are debits (money leaving an account).
 Negative values are credits (money entering).
-When an agent summarizes spending, it should sum positive amounts only.
+If an agent talks about “total spend,” it’s summing positive amounts only.

 list_accounts

 Lists all connected bank accounts with their current balances.
-Call this early in any session to understand what accounts exist.
-Input parameters
+An agent typically calls this early in a session to learn what accounts exist and get their IDs.

 Example output